Indian Nose (Mayan Nose) – Lake Atitlán, Guatemala: A Detailed Guide

 8. Guides and Tours

-While it’s possible to hike Indian Nose without a guide, hiring a local guide is highly recommended, especially for the sunrise hike:
+While you can hike Indian Nose without a guide, hiring a local one is highly recommended, especially for the sunrise trek:

 -

-Many guides also offer transportation from popular towns like San Pedro La Laguna or Panajachel, which can be arranged the day before.
+Many guides also include transportation from towns like San Pedro La Laguna or Panajachel.
+It’s best to book a day in advance.

 9. What to Bring